w3c/wai-curricula/content/designer/interaction-and-feedback.md

 * design user interfaces that support mechanisms to queue and prioritize application notifications coming from different interactive user interface components, such as form fields and custom widgets
 * describe related requirements for developers to code notification messages appropriately

-{%- comment -%}

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

 * Show examples of different mechanisms to communicate notifications, such as through text messages, haptic and audio feedback, and pop up windows.
 * Demonstrate different types of error messages and explain why it is necessary to communicate the specific field where the error has occurred and, if possible, provide suggestions for users to correct the error.
-* Show examples of overlapping notifications in the context of a web applications.
+* Show examples of overlapping notifications in the context of web applications.
 Explain that some users may find it daunting to process several notifications at the same time, so there should be a mechanism that allows to prioritize notifications based on their relevance.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to support assessment:

-[To be developed.]

-### Topic: Gestures and Animations

-#### Learning Outcomes for Topic

-Students should be able to:

-* design user interfaces that support alternatives to device or user motion such as shaking, by using user interface components that do not require motion
-* design user interfaces that support disabling response to motion to prevent accidental actuation, such as undoing an action by shaking a device
-* create designs that support alternatives to multi-pointer gestures (such as swipe or pinch) using single pointer activation
-* design user interfaces with down events on single pointer gestures that:
-  * do not perform any action, or
-  * have available mechanisms to abort or undo any action carried on

-#### Teaching Ideas for Topic

-Optional ideas to teach the learning outcomes:

-[To be developed.]

-#### Ideas to Assess Knowledge for Topic

-Optional ideas to support assessment:

-[To be developed.]

-{%- endcomment -%}
+* Practical &mdash; Present students with a form field submission containing errors and ask them to provide notifications about each wrong form fields, together with suggestions for corrections whenever possible.
+Assess how sutdents provide adequate error messages for each of the wrong fields and how they provide suggestions for corrections whenever possible.

 ## Ideas to Assess Knowledge for Module